FIREWALL-cafe/great-firewall-watch/README.md

 The scraper is designed to be called by a regular cron job, making its way through a list of terms to be searched on Google and Baidu.
 It relies on DigitalOcean spaces for the term list, as well as outputting logs and storing images.

+## Installing and deploying

+TODO: how to test locally, how to deploy to DO

 ## Using the scraper

 TODO: how to update search terms, read logs, and collect image sets